Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 Warts are viral, skin tags are benign tumors.

-A skin tag, also known as an acrochordon, cutaneous papilloma, cutaneous tag, fibroepithelial polyp, fibroma molluscum, fibroma pendulum, papilloma colli, soft fibroma, and Templeton skin tag, is a small tag or extra growth of skin which may have a peduncle (stalk) - they look like a small piece of soft, hanging skin.
+A skin tag, also known as an acrochordon, cutaneous papilloma, cutaneous tag, fibroepithelial polyp, fibroma molluscum, fibroma pendulum, papilloma colli, soft fibroma, and Templeton skin tag, is a small tag or extra growth of skin that may have a peduncle (stalk) - they look like a small piece of soft, hanging skin.
+Not attractive.
+Even the names for these things are gross.

-They appear on various parts of the body (skin), but usually appear or show up in areas where skin rubs against skin, such as the:
+They appear on various parts of the body (skin), but usually appear or show up in areas where skin rubs against skin, such as:

 - Under the breasts